 - No Cost Bond.
 Owners do not have to file a cost bond with a claim;

 Right to Notice.
-DEA must mail a notice letter to all interested parties no more than 60 days after a seizure (with some exceptions);
+DEA must mail a letter to all interested parties informing them of the forfeiture proceedings no more than 60 days after a seizure (with some exceptions);

 Proof.
-The Government must prove its case against the seized asset by a preponderance of the evidence (the same legal standard in any civil trial);
+In all judicial forfeiture cases, the government must prove its case against the seized asset by a preponderance of the evidence (the same legal standard in any civil trial);

 To Seek the Property’s Return

 (1) Petition DEA for the return of the property and/or;